 It is said that half a billion personal records were compromised alone in 2018.
-Data breaches alone account for the leak of over 4 billions of records in the first half of 2019.
+Data breaches alone account for the leak of over 4 billion records in the first half of 2019.
 And according to Gartner, worldwide spending on cybersecurity is going to reach $130+ billion by 2022.

-Personalisation is the key factor in sealing the deal.
-E-com businesses strive to create an experience that is as personal as possible, preferably moulded to the needs of the specific users.
+Personalization is the key factor in sealing the deal.
+E-com businesses strive to create an experience that is as personal as possible, preferably molded to the needs of the specific users.

 Better price management

 Dynamic pricing systems are anything but new.
 They have been the center of attraction for a long time.
 This model implies that the price of a product is not static i.e. fixed, it is dynamic.
 The price is set by the retailers according to the current supply and demand, and some other factors.